 We always recommend choosing only organic produce, as this will avoid the waxes and pesticides that could make your rabbit sick.

 Any color of bell pepper is fair game to feed to your rabbit, and they’ll appreciate having a variety to snack on.
 The classic “stop light” pack of red, yellow, and green is an excellent place to start, but you should also check your local farmer’s market for more exotic varieties.
+Your bunnies can also eat sweet pepper if they like the taste.

 Final Thoughts on Feeding Bell Pepper to Your Rabbit